Initiation of Antiretroviral Therapy in Early Asymptomatic HIV Infection

 Source: View publication →

-The START trial provided definitive, randomized clinical trial evidence that initiating antiretroviral therapy (ART) immediately in HIV-positive adults with CD4+ counts above 500 cells/mm³ significantly reduces the risk of serious AIDS-related events, non-AIDS-related illnesses, and death compared to deferring treatment until CD4+ counts decline to 350 cells/mm³.
+In asymptomatic HIV-positive adults with CD4+ counts above 500 cells/mm³, immediate initiation of antiretroviral therapy significantly reduced the risk of serious AIDS-related and non-AIDS-related events compared to deferring therapy until CD4 counts fell to 350 cells/mm³.

 Key Findings